 “I just don’t know what to do.”

-These are the voices from the trenches, the moms and dads of children who have broken brains and ailing bodies.
+These are the voices from the trenches, the moms and dads of children with autism who have broken brains and ailing bodies.

 I met dozens of them at the AutismOne Conference, which was held in Chicago, Illinois from May 23rd to May 26th, 2013.